amykapernick/modern_front_end_fundamentals/docs/modern-css/exercises.md

 *Hint*: there's a data attribute on each section with the section numbering, eg. `.item[data-section="2.0"]` would select the current section (2.0 Modern CSS).

+### 2.1.7 More Flexbox Capabilities

+Use [Flexbox Froggy](https://flexboxfroggy.com/) to try out more of the Flexbox capabilities.

 ## 2.2 CSS Grid

 ### 2.2.1 Grid Columns and Rows